Examples from software development

 We develop software for:

-- Control software for plant controls
+- Control software for plant controllers

 - Firmware for microcontrollers